Our Friends in the North: 1980s attempts at production

 The stage version of Our Friends in the North was seen by BBC television drama producer Michael Wearing in Newcastle in 1982, and he was immediately keen on producing a television adaptation.
 At that time, Wearing was based at the BBC English Regions Drama Department at BBC Pebble Mill in Birmingham, which had a specific remit for making "regional drama".
 Wearing initially approached Flannery to adapt his play into a four-part television serial for BBC2, with each episode being 50 minutes long and the Rhodesian strand dropped for practical reasons.
 A change of executives meant that the project was not produced, although Wearing persisted in trying to get it commissioned.
 Flannery extended the serial to six episodes, one for each United Kingdom general election from 1964 to 1979.
 However, by this point in the mid-1980s, Michael Grade was Director of Programmes for BBC Television, and he had no interest in the project.

 By 1989, Wearing had been recalled to the central BBC drama department in London where he was made Head of Serials.
 This new seniority eventually allowed him to further the cause of Our Friends in the North.
 Flannery wrote to the BBC's then managing director of television, Will Wyatt, "accusing him of cowardice for not approving it."
 The BBC was concerned not only with the budget and resources that would be required to produce the serial, but also with potential legal issues.
 Much of the background story was based on real-life events and people, such as Smith and Poulson and former Home Secretary Reginald Maudling, upon whom another character, Claud Seabrook, was based.
 According to The Observer newspaper, one senior BBC lawyer, Glen Del Medico, even threatened to resign if the production was made.
 Others tried to persuade Flannery to reset the piece "in a fictional country called Albion rather than Britain."
 Both Smith and Poulson died before the programme aired.
-The character of Benny Barratt was based on the pornographer James Humphreys.